Karankhatik/q-ans-app/README.md

 5. Access the application: Open a web browser and navigate to the provided URL.

 Contributing:
-We welcome contributions to enhance the functionality, fix bugs, or improve performance.
+I welcome contributions to enhance functionality, fix bugs, or improve performance.
 To contribute, please fork the repository, make your changes, and submit a pull request with a detailed description of your modifications.

 Contact: